 What are the benefits of soft water?

 Instead of having high levels of calcium and magnesium, soft water has sodium.
 Soft water’s lack of hard minerals makes it great for cleaning.
 Sodium doesn’t interfere with soaps and detergents the same way calcium and magnesium do.

 So if you use soft water, you’ll notice showers and sinks free of soap scum, cleaner dishes and softer clothes.
 You’ll quickly notice you use less soap and detergent.
 Appliances that use soft water also require less energy to run and end up lasting longer as a result.

 Do you need a water softener?

 If you want to avoid the negative, long-term effects of hard water— like high energy costs and replacing pipes and appliances— a water softener is a good investment for your home.
 There are a variety of water softeners on the market, many can serve your whole house and still stay energy-efficient, make sure you read reviews.

 Call The Pros

-If you are experiencing issues caused by hard water or have any questions about water softeners, feel free to contact Norman Heating, Air and Plumbing today to speak with one of our experienced plumbers.
+If you are experiencing issues caused by hard water or have any questions about water softeners, feel free to contact Norman Air today to speak with one of our experienced plumbers.